 Position mean bouncers at your wedding reception gate.
 Hahaha – well, that would work but most people will gossip that you’re stingy.
 Instead, consider other graceful ways of keeping out unwanted guests away from your wedding party.
 One way is to have a destination wedding at a location in a high-brow residential area (where people are not into wedding crashing).
 Destination weddings are not only when it’s abroad; you can also have your wedding in your village/ home state if you work in a different state (to cut down guests and reduce cost).

 Another way is to find a free or cheap venue to cut down on venue costs (so that you’ll have more money to spend on food and drinks).
 Another way is to have a ‘strictly by invitation’ wedding for very few people (but be sure to have bouncers at the gate) – if you do it that way, you can later throw a parlour party with drinks and home-cooked food for those neighbours and friends who you did not invite – that way, everyone would be happy (again).

 We always tell our brides to take a honeymoon – no matter how low-key.
 If you start planning early, you can have a great honeymoon with small money – because you would spend less money on a flight if you book far ahead, as most international hotels offer lots of discounts if you book early and during their sales or off-peak periods.
 Smart and savvy Nigerian couples have used this idea to have a cheap honeymoon in Dubai without anyone knowing they didn’t spend so much.

-Key Takeaway for Making Small Money Work for a Nigerian Wedding
+Key Takeaway: How to Make Small Money Work When Planning a Nigerian Wedding

 You don’t have to borrow or take a bank loan to host a lavish Nigerian wedding just to trend on Instagram and start your marriage broke.
 It is very tempting but if you follow the above tips you can seriously cut your wedding cost without looking cheap.